plin0168/game-project/readme.md

 Player Vs Player fight match
+Story:
+Ken and Ryu are in a heated argument on who is the better ultimate fighter.
+Player1 controls Ken, Player2 controls Ryu

-- Use the keyboard to begin player action movements:
+Use the keyboard to begin player action movements:
+Character command action:

 player 1 (Ken) controls:
 Walk left: z